Woodward (WWD)

 Initially designing controls for water wheels in the early 1900s, Woodward (NASDAQ:WWD) designs, services, and manufactures energy control products and optimization solutions.

-• On the other hand, its underwhelming 9.9% return on capital reflects management’s difficulties in finding profitable growth opportunities
+• A drawback is its underwhelming 9.9% return on capital reflects management’s difficulties in finding profitable growth opportunities

 StockStory Analyst Team